Last Updated on October 5, 2023 by Matt Musico

 Is there anything Mike Trout can’t do?
 He’s not the Angels’ single-season home run king (yet), but he’s already the franchise’s career home run leader.
 He also slugged 40 to lead the squad in 2022 despite missing more than 40 games.

 Getting hot on multiple occasions was responsible for this happening.
-Trout had two different months with double-digit homers (19 in June, 12 in September/October).
+Trout had two different months with double-digit homers (19 in June, and 12 in September/October).
 Obviously, his consecutive games with a home streak happened in September, enabling him to finish strong.

 The future Hall of Famer collected 11 total hits in 30 plate appearances during this streak.
 Outside of the seven homers, another two were doubles.
 He drove in 11 runs, scored another 10, and slashed .393/.433/1.214 with a 356 wRC+ in the process.